Researchers Step Up Efforts To Develop A 'Universal' Flu Vaccine

 While the novel coronavirus dominates the headlines, flu currently causes more damage in the U.S. An estimated 29 million people in the U.S. have gotten the flu since early October and another 16,000 have died from flu-related illnesses, according to the Centers for Disease Control and Prevention.

-The CDC estimates the flu shot reduces your risk of getting infected by between 40 and 60%, assuming the strains in the vaccine match the ones circulating that season.
+The CDC estimates that the flu shot reduces your risk of getting infected by 40% to 60%, assuming the strains in the vaccine match the ones circulating that season.

 But in the future, one vaccination could provide protection from multiple flu strains, and perhaps last longer than a single season.